 The internship is a minimum 320-hour experience.
 This includes 120 hours which are required within identified courses and 200 hours during the year-long internship.

 The revised licensure regulations require 120 hours of embedded experiences that focus on improved student learning.
 The embedded experiences can complement, implement, and/or parallel the college curriculum but focus on student achievement.

-Some of Lynchburg College’s embedded requirements are included within coursework and some are included during the year-long internship.
+Some of University of Lynchburg’s embedded requirements are included within coursework and some are included during the year-long internship.
 The embedded experiences are clearly differentiated below.

 All internship experiences are clearly defined.
 The capstone courses are Internship I (EDLS 698) and Internship II (EDLS 699) which are taken during the last year of the program.

 However, some internship experiences will occur during summers.
 If you teach at a high school, you will be able to gain valuable experiences at that level; however, time to explore leadership at other levels is limited by time, distance, and the location of other schools and agencies.
 Therefore, the internship experiences must extend into the summer(s) so that quality experiences can be provided.
 This is also true for central office and community agency involvement.
 Area superintendents support the central office and off-level experiences and have agreed to allow these experiences to occur as needed during the last year of the program and during summers.

 Prior to beginning the internship, you and your faculty advisor will meet with those individuals assisting with your internship including the school administration, division staff, and heads of community agencies.